docker/docs/get-started/part4.md

 a cluster.
 After that has happened, you continue to run the Docker commands you're used to, but now they are executed on a cluster by a **swarm manager**.

-Swarm managers can use several strategies to run the containers you ask it to, such as "emptiest node" -- which fills the least utilized machines with containers.
+Swarm managers can use several strategies to run containers, such as "emptiest node" -- which fills the least utilized machines with containers.
 Or "global", which ensures that each machine gets exactly one instance of the specified container.
 You instruct the swarm manager to use these strategies in the Compose file, just like the one you have already been using.

 Swarm managers are the only machines in a swarm that can execute your commands, or authorize other machines to join the swarm as **workers**.
 Workers are just